-Use your software’s spellchecker to catch any spelling mistake.
-Ask someone to read your CV to ensure that words that are spelt correctly but are not used correctly or out of place are corrected.
+Use your software’s spellchecker to catch any spelling mistakes.
+Ask someone to read your CV to ensure that words that are spelt correctly or incorrectly or out of place are corrected.

 How to Write a Proper Resume for Any Industry

-Most importantly, as a resume writer, you need to highlight the most important qualifications for the position you’re applying to.
-In order to do this, you need to know what those qualifications are for each industry.
-For example, if you’re applying for a medical or engineering position, then experience with labs and math skills will be necessary.
-If you’re applying for a retail or customer service position, then customer service skills will be necessary.
-But no matter what industry you’re applying for, there are 3 universal skills that are necessary: your writing skills, your analytical skills, and your interpersonal skills
+Most importantly, as a resume writer, you need to highlight the most essential qualifications for the position you’re applying to.
+You need to know what those qualifications are for each industry to do this.
+For example, if you’re applying for a medical or engineering position, experience with labs and math skills will be necessary.
+If you’re applying for a retail or customer service position, customer service skills will be necessary.
+But no matter what industry you’re applying for, 3 universal skills are necessary: your writing skills, analytical skills, and interpersonal skills.

 There are three types of resumes: Chronological, Functional, and Combination.
-A chronological resume starts with your most recent job and goes backwards in time.
-It is the easiest type to read because it is easy for employers to see where you have worked in relation to when you have worked at that company or position.
+A chronological resume starts with your most recent job and goes backwards.
+It is the most accessible type to read because it is easy for employers to see where you have worked about when you have worked at that company or position.
 The functional resume starts with qualifications relevant to the position they are applying for and then lists previous work experience related to those qualifications.
-The combination resume does both of these things- listing their most relevant qualifications first, followed by their work experience related to those qualifications.
+Finally, the combination resume does both things- listing their most relevant qualifications first, followed by their work experience related to those qualifications.

 List Of Keyword Adjectives That Will Make You Stand Out In A Stack Of CVs

-The cover letter is one of the most important parts of your job application.
+The cover letter is one of the most essential parts of your job application.
 It is your opportunity to explain why you are the best candidate for the vacancy.

-Here’s an adjective checklist that you can use to make sure that your CV makes a really good first impression.
+Here’s an adjective checklist that you can use to ensure that your CV makes an excellent first impression.

-– Ambitious: This quality means that you are willing to take on more responsibility and work extra hours if necessary, in order to go above and beyond what is required.
+Ambitious: This quality means that you are willing to take on more responsibility and work extra hours if necessary to go above and beyond what is required.

-– Confident: This quality means that it is possible for you to communicate with confidence in a variety of environments, including one on one discussions, public speaking engagements or presentations.
+– Confident: This quality means that you can communicate with confidence in a variety of environments, including one on one discussions, public speaking engagements or presentations.

 – Creative: This quality means that any tasks or projects given to you will be done with creativity and flair, without following a boring template or repeatable pattern